ElieAljalbout/elieAljalbout.github.io/_pages/about.md

   - /about.html
 ---

-I am a Ph.D. student and research assistant at the [Munich School of Robotics and Machine Intelligence](https://www.msrm.tum.de/en/rsi/team/research-assistants/aljalbout-elie/) of the Technical University of Munich.
+I am a Ph.D. student at the [Technical University of Munich](https://www.tum.de/) and researcher at the [Volkswagen Group, ML Research Lab](https://argmax.ai/).
 My research focus is at the intersection of machine learning, robotics and computer vision.
-I am particularly interested in representation learning for robot reinforcement learning.
+I am particularly interested in embodied AI, general agents, robotic manipulation and robot learning in general.

 Research Interests
 --------

+- Robotics
 - Machine Learning
 - Reinforcement Learning
-- Interpretable Representation Learning
+- Foundation Models
-- Robot Vision
+- Computer Vision
-- Robotics